-When electronics must withstand harsh environments and added protection is necessary, we will coat your assemblies with a layer of transparent conformal coating.
-The type of conformal coating we apply will be dictated by the intended ultimate environment the assemblies will ‘witness’.
+When electronics must withstand harsh environments and/or added protection is necessary, we will coat your assemblies with a layer of transparent conformal coating.
+The type of conformal coating we apply will be dictated by the intended ultimate environment the assemblies will be exposed to.
 We also have potting available as an option.

-We use a mix of wave soldering and hand soldering when we are dealing with thru’hole components.
+We use a mix of wave soldering and hand soldering when dealing with thru’hole components.
 In instances where components cannot handle the heat of a wave soldering system, we will use hand soldering.
-With wave soldering, a complete board can be soldered in a matter of seconds (i.e. much faster than hand soldering), producing joints that are reliable both mechanically and electrically.
+With wave soldering, a complete board can be soldered in a matter of seconds, producing joints that are reliable both mechanically and electrically.
 Where SMT assembly is the predominant technology, we rarely use wave soldering and rely almost exclusively on the contactless benefit of reflow soldering.

 Thru’ Hole Component Placement

 When cleaning PCB assemblies, the goal is to remove resin and flux residues from populated boards as well as any production-related residues created by handling.
 For most applications, the use of “no-clean” solders and fluxes works well and no cleaning process steps are required.
 Some assemblies however, particularly those that will find applications in industries such as automotive, military and aerospace, often require the use of PCB cleaning.
 We have both the equipment and various options in regard to cleaning agents available in-house if required.

 As part of our full turnkey solution, we can offer both cable design and manufacturing services.
 As a key aim of our Turnkey service, we can provide our customers with a complete custom cable solution.
 We will review the product interconnection needs, review with you our proposed connectivity solutions, develop the necessary design and manufacturing documentation and manufacture within the same controlled environment in which we complete all of our manufacturing service.